 Another easy way to get in your daily dose of ginger is by juicing it.
-You can easily do this by either using a juicer or peeling and grating a knob of ginger, then using a cheesecloth to squeeze out the juice.
+Do this by either using a juicer or peeling and grating a knob of the root, then using a cheesecloth to squeeze out the juices.

-You can gulp down a ginger shot straight or mix it with other vegetable juices for a surge of extra nutrients.
+Another option is gulping down a ginger shot straight or mixing it with other fresh vegetable juices for a surge of extra nutrients.
 Recipes like this orange ginger carrot juice, for instance, are great for supplementing your diet with the vitamins and minerals that you need to function and thrive.

 How to Store Ginger

-To get the most use from your ginger, store it unpeeled in a plastic bag and put it in the crisper compartment of the refrigerator.
-Refrigerated ginger can last around 3–4 weeks, or even longer with proper storage.
+To get the most use from this spice, store it unpeeled in a plastic bag and put it in the crisper compartment of the refrigerator.
+Refrigerated roots can last around three to four weeks or even longer with proper storage.

 When applied to the skin, ginger essential oil may cause skin irritation in some people.
 It’s best to try a skin patch test by applying a small amount of oil first to make sure your skin is not sensitive.

-Additionally, if taking ginger capsules, always start with a low dose and work your way up to assess your tolerance.
-Stick to the recommended dosage and decrease as needed if you have any negative symptoms.
+Additionally, if taking capsules, always start with a low dose and work your way up to assess your tolerance.
+Stick to the recommended dosage, and decrease as needed if you have any negative symptoms.

-- Studies show that it may be effective at decreasing morning sickness and easing menstrual pains.
-Other ginger benefits for men and women include fighting fungal and bacterial infections, treating stomach ulcers, improving brain function and reducing inflammation.
+- Other ginger benefits for men and women include reducing inflammation, fighting fungal and bacterial infections, treating ulcers, improving brain function, and decreasing pain associated with osteoarthritis.

-- Try cooking with ginger root in fresh or ground form, taking a ginger supplement, brewing up a cup of ginger tea or using ginger essential oil to take advantage of this superstar spice.
+- Try cooking with fresh ginger or using it in ground form in recipes, including herbal tea, soups and stir-fries.
+You can also take a supplement daily, brew up a cup of herbal tea or use it in essential oil form to take advantage of this superstar spice.